zopefoundation/z3c.sqlalchemy/src/z3c/sqlalchemy/README.txt

 Credits
 =======
-Parts of the code are influenced by z3c.zalchemy (Michael Bernstein & others) and Alchemist (Kapil Thangavelu)
+Parts of the code are influenced by z3c.zalchemy (Juergen Kartnaller, Michael Bernstein & others) and Alchemist (Kapil Thangavelu)